-Hello, my name is Mrs Pierpoint and I am the English lead at Saint Peter’s.
-I love English and my favourite thing to do is read a book.
-Whether that is reading stories to my little girl, sharing wonderful adventures with our Saint Peter’s family or getting lost in my own little world when I open a book with a new story and world to dive deep into.
+My name is Mrs Finney and I am the English lead at Saint Peter’s.
+I love English and my favourite thing to do is read a book and I have always loved writing.
+I love reading stories to my three children, my lovely Year 3 class and reading for my own pleasure.

 Introduction to English at Saint Peter’s.

 At Saint Peter’s we value everyone’s different experiences and we create a fully inclusive curriculum.
 We value English as the foundations to a secure education and being able to speak, write and read confidently in English open up many doors for our children.
 A secure foundation in English is a bedrock for life long learning.

 At Saint Peter’s English is at the heart of all leaning which, in turn enables us to communicate with others effectively for a variety of different purposes.
 We truly believe that the ability to both speak and listen well is essential for children to articulate their feelings, opinions and ideas.
 Alongside this valuing the thoughts and views of others and treating each other with respect is a vital part of lifelong learning.

 With this is mind it is our vision that every child who enters our school will learn to become a writer.
 We will do this by giving all the children exciting, inspiring and original materials and opportunities to support and challenge them.
 We will give them a wide and deep experience of a range of genres, text types and authors to help them develop their own creative and personal style.
 We truly believe this encouragement will enable them to become confident, capable, enthusiastic writers who will develop a genuine love of writing.
 They will use writing to express themselves and communicate with others, writing independently for a range of purposes.